pozypakya/capstone_yelt/comparison_presenter.md

 ## Methods and Data

-The dataset is obtained from the YELP website .
+<p style="font-size:18px">The dataset is obtained from the YELP website and extracted.
 The format for the dataset is in `JSON` .
 JSON need special techniques to parse and read from it.
-Apache Hive is the best component which is capable read this format .
+Apache Hive is the best component which is capable read this format.
 Since the dataset required to have a good machine in term of CPU and memory , we push this dataset to work inside Hadoop which Map-Reduce can be used as the framework for the filtering and cleaning over large size of the dataset.
-For the basic analysis , this evaluation requires a fair amount time to know about the dataset abd performaing exploratory analysis.
-But, now we only focus on the textual information which mostly inside the `review` and `tips` dataset in conjuction with the `business` and `user` information.
+Hive is compatible to use scripting parameter similar to SQL and this is very suitable for speed up the entire development work.
+Hive also support for the complex data type and  `STRUCT` is used to handle the JSON complex type for the table creation inside Hive .
+All the reviews and tips messages is filtered by removing the `numbers`,`symbols` and `unnecessary spaces` using R. A `Naive Bayes` algorithm classifies each review message into subjectivity and polarity from the input.
+A subjectivity indicates the words are strongly or weakly subjective and the polarity indicates the weather the words are expressing a `positive` , `negative` or `neutral` sentiment.</p>

 <div align=middle ><img src="results3.png"/></div>